baolucky1901/baolucky1901/README.md

 </h3>

 <h2 align="center">
-I'm a Developer 💻, short-term: Front-end, and long-term: ITBA 💪!
+I'm a Developer 💻, short-term: Front-end, long-term: ITBA 💪!
 </h2>

 I love the whole process of developing innovative and user-friendly websites.
 I love learning new technologies and spending time meeting new people.
 Find a way to connect the "language" of users and developers more easily 👌